ji-Ly/DataStructure-Algorithm/README.md

-# Welcome to StudentManagement Repository
+# Welcome to DataStructure-Algorithm Repository
 ### You will find in this repo the following stuff:
 * Recursion
 * BigO notation